ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Are you aware of further interesting projects, or you work on an interesting project yourself?
 Please don't hesitate to open a new issue and let us know about it.

+### Phantom AR A Cloud Processing and Networking Platform
+Using the computing power of the cloud to process data seems to be the path of the future.
+The Phantom AR project explores the possibilities of such a future.
+Learn more about it in this [video](https://www.youtube.com/watch?v=SRmVH2_rPpY&feature=youtu.be)

 # Some thoughts about the optimal and future hardware: